12 Best Practices and Common Idioms

 • A good code review checks correctness, resource management, safety, performance, and style.

-• C++26 will bring std::execution, pattern matching, reflection, and contracts.
+• C++26 will bring std::execution, reflection, and contracts; pattern matching is expected in a later standard.

 1. Think about it: Why does the text recommend starting with const and removing it only when needed, rather than the other way around?